luizleite-hotmart/blog_posts/EN/AB-test.md

 # Creating A/B (SPLIT) test API in 2 hours

-## What the hell are A/B or Split test
+## What the hell is A/B or Split test

 A/B test are those tests that, one user has a path, and will always follow this path, and some other user will be on another flow in the same version.
 Nowadays we could use these tests for many things like:

- - [x] Split the users (10% will see the green button and rest another color)

-        _An important thing is, in this scenario, if a user 'X' will always be on the same path_
+ - [x] Split the users (10% will see the green button and rest another color)        _An important thing is, in this scenario, if a user 'X' will always be on the same path_

  - [x] Rollout features.
 When you will release a new feature, you can make a rollout,  progressively, and if exists a bug or performance issue we can improve that part before all users have the same problem.